warrenau/OSTR-CONSTELATION/Documentation/sim-status.md

 step_length = 40
 ```

-This set up made the saved files enourmous and used up all of my file space on the cluster.
-Changing total number of neutrons to 48000000 to see if that works better.
-Hopefully the statistics are still good.
+Looks like I cant count zeros.
+I added too many when changing the number of neutrons.
+It was 500000000, not 5000000000, so it should be 480000000, not 4800000000.
+I probably dont even need this many, but we will give it a try.
 ```
 %    NAME TYPE Nbins Tmin Tmax tme tsim 2 2500 0 5E-3
-% Total Neutron Population, number of batches, and time structure set nps  48000000 2400 tsim
+% Total Neutron Population, number of batches, and time structure set nps  480000000 2400 tsim
 ```